What is epithelial tissue? Full Information

 What is compound epithelium?

-Such epithelial tissue which is made up of multiple layers is called compound epithelial tissue.
-This epithelium serves to provide protection.
+Such epithelial tissue, which comprises multiple layers, is called compound epithelial tissue.
+This epithelium provides protection.

 It is of two types.